nextflow-io/nf-co2footprint/docs/usage/extension.md

   Path to the trace file

 - **configModifications**:
+  By default the extension point uses the Nextflow config of the current run, including parameters within the `co2footprint` field.
+  This parameter is designed to change the config dynamically within workflow runs.
+By forming the union between the `co2footprint` field and a given map.
+  The changes here are exclusive to one single run of an extension function and do not affect the overall workflow run parameters.
-  Which changes should be made to the given config.
-Can be used to change the file output path and carbon-intensity for post-run estimations.
+  In essence: This can be used to change the output paths of files, the carbon-intensity, and more for post-run estimations.
 Defaults to `[:]`.
   Example: `[traceFile: <Path_to_your_output_trace_file>, ci: <Your_carbon_intensity>]`

-- **timeCIs**:
-  A map of times linked to CI values.
-Can be used to infer the CI during the run which produced the trace file.
-Defaults to `null`.